UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 CALHOUN COUNTY AGRICULTURE

 UGA Extension provides nutrition education programs and educational materials for adults and youth.
 By improving the overall health habits of Georgians, fewer hospitalizations and medications will be required, reducing health care costs for individuals, taxpayers, small businesses and corporations.
-The Calhoun County Extension office can provide publications and assist residents in locating applicable programs in nearby counties.
+The Calhoun County Extension office can provide publications and assist residents in locating applicable programs and agents in nearby counties.